 - Remove Dirt.
 Because the bristles are packed together closely, they remove debris, dirt, and dandruff from your hair more thoroughly.
 The smooth bristles will not tear your hair and damage the follicles from which the hair grows.

 - Distribute Oils.
 If you have dry hair, the bristles help distribute tiny oils more effectively.

 - Damage Free.
-A boar bristle hairbrush utilizes all-natural components to keep the your locks gleaming and damage free.
+A boar bristle hairbrush utilizes all-natural components to keep your locks gleaming and damage free.
 Strand damage can occur due to brushing using synthetic bristles.
-The bristles on this type of hairbrush tend to be inserted closely together, and their coarseness allows the bristles to remove dust, dirt, and other buildup in the your locks.
+The bristles on this type of hairbrush tend to be inserted closely together, and their coarseness allows the bristles to remove dust, dirt, and another buildup in your locks.

 How to Use the Brush